Skip links and keyboard navigation

 Introduction

 A national stream and catchment database has been developed at the Centre for Resource and Environmental Studies (CRES) at the Australian National University[28].
 This database attributes every stream segment (i.e. the section of stream between tributary junctions) with a number of environmental variables characterising landscape scale controls on riverine ecosystem patterns and processes.
-Queensland Department of Natural Resources and Mine (DNRM) requested CRES compile a statistical profile and maps of selected variables from this database for the Queensland freshwater biogeographical provinces to assist DNRM with the development of conceptual models of aquatic ecosystem function.
+Queensland Department of Natural Resources and Mines (DNRM) requested CRES compile a statistical profile and maps of selected variables from this database for the Queensland freshwater biogeographical provinces to assist DNRM with the development of conceptual models of aquatic ecosystem function.
 A report was produced to provide a brief description of the work undertaken, the derivation of the landscape variables and information to assist interpretation[29].

 Methods